tanghaibao/allhic/README.md

 allhic partition tests/test.counts_GATC.txt tests/test.pairs.txt
 ```

-### Optimize
+### <kbd>Optimize</kbd>

 Given a set of Hi-C contacts between contigs, as specified in the
 clmfile, reconstruct the highest scoring ordering and orientations
 for these contigs.

 Optimize uses Genetic Algorithm (GA) to search for the best scoring solution.
+GA has been successfully applied to genome scaffolding tasks in the past (see ALLMAPS; [Tang et al. *Genome Biology*, 2015](https://genomebiology.biomedcentral.com/articles/10.1186/s13059-014-0573-1)).

 ![ga](tests/test-movie.gif)